torproject/stem/docs/index.rst

 :mod:`stem.socket`
 ------------------

-Base classes for communicating with a tor control socket.
+Base classes for communicating with a Tor control socket.

 :mod:`stem.process`
 -------------------